hyeok-jong/Materials-Lecture-and-Loadmap/README.md

 2. I ensure I understand concepts so I can replicate them without needing the lecture again.
 3. With internet access or LLMs, I can independently research and implement the functions I want to create.
 4. Currently, I can write over 80% of my code independently in an offline setting (without external help).
+5. A project is the best way to review what you have studied.
+Below are some projects for reference or as checkpoints.

 ---